ejuarezg/containers/makepkg/README.md

 ### Run

-Use either of the two following commands.
+Use either of the following commands.

 ```
 # This does not export the built package